0jc1/assembler/README.md

 My RISC-V RV32I (32 bits) assembler written in Golang.

-Not all instructions are implemented.
+Not all instructions and directives are implemented.